-People who are granted leave to enter or remain in the UK for a limited period will usually be subject to a 'No Recourse to Public Funds' (NRPF) condition.
-This includes people on temporary routes, such as a student or visitor, as well as those who are joining family members on settlement routes.
+People who are granted leave to enter or remain in the UK for a limited period will usually be subject to a 'No Recourse to Public Funds' (NRPF) condition, and therefore will be unable to claim benefits and local authority housing assistance.
+People on temporary routes, such as a student or visitor, as well as those who are joining family members on settlement routes will be subject to a NRPF condition.

-The Home Office can grant people on certain immigration routes access to public funds and can also lift the NRPF condition to allow access to public funds when a person applies for a change of conditions.
+When a person applies for leave to remain on certain immigration routes, in some cases, the Home Office can grant access to public funds.
+The Home Office can also lift the NRPF condition to allow access to public funds when a person applies for a change of conditions.

-The Home Office guidance, Access to public funds within family, private life and Hong Kong British National Overseas (BNO) routes, sets out the circumstances when the NRPF condition will not be imposed and access to public funds will be granted.
+The Home Office guidance, Permitting access to public funds, sets out the circumstances when access to public funds will be granted.
 This is sometimes referred to as the 'NRPF policy'.

 Access to public funds will be granted when one of the following applies: